Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 If you are making the cookbook using Word for example, you can insert pictures that you have taken with each recipe.

 Whether organizing your own recipes or working on a fundraiser cookbook project, there are a number of options for finding a template to use for the recipes.
-This is a guide about cookbook software and templates.
+This is a page about cookbook software and templates.